Vitamin D: What It Is, What It May Help With, and What to Watch

 • Kidney stones

 This is one of the clearest reasons not to self-escalate dose just because a product is easy to buy.
+If the label also includes other ingredients or overlapping fat-soluble vitamins, slow down and compare the whole formula.
+For multivitamin, calcium plus D, D3 + K2, and fortified-food overlap, use the Multivitamin Overlap Map.
 If you want a fuller safety overview, read vitamin D side effects.

 Interactions